Nonketotic hyperglycinemia

 Past medical, family, and social history were unremarkable.
 He took no medications.
 On review of systems, he experienced tingling in both feet, which had become persistent about a year earlier, and he had difficulty sensing temperature if he placed his feet in bathwater.

 Examination revealed mild difficulties with verbal memory and moderate to long-term recall of visually identified objects.
 Language, praxis, and tests of frontal lobe executive functioning were normal.
-Mini-mental status examination score was 25/30.
+The Mini-mental status examination score was 25/30.
 He had a mild bilateral palmomental reflex.
 Fundoscopy revealed arteriovenous nicking.
 Blood pressure was 150/95 mmHg.
-Visual fields were full.
+The visual fields were full.
 Visual acuity, corrected, was 20/20-2 bilaterally.
 Pupils and extraocular movements were normal.
 Strength was normal throughout.
-Tone was slightly spastic to the left arm and right leg.
+The tone was slightly spastic to the left arm and right leg.
 Reflexes were normal except for bilateral absent ankle jerks.
-Sensory examination revealed a stocking pattern of pinprick and temperature sensation loss in both feet to the level of the ankle.
+Sensory examination revealed a stocking pattern of pinprick and temperature sensation loss in both feet below the ankle.
 Vibration and proprioception thresholds were slightly above expected for age at the great toes bilaterally.
 No dysmetria was present.
 Gait was narrow-based but slightly staggering; there was no magnetic gait.
 Tandem gait could not be performed without assistance.
-Romberg test was slightly positive.
+Romberg’s test was slightly positive.
 No other frontal lobe release signs could be elicited.

 A diagnosis of white matter abnormalities with mild cognitive impairment was made, along with a secondary diagnosis of mild diabetic peripheral neuropathy.
 Diabetic education was provided.
 Physical therapy and a walker were recommended for gait difficulties.
 One year later, worsening mobility led to a fall that caused an epidural hematoma and death.